zhurenkov/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-My repo for "The Data Scientist’s Toolbox" from COursera.
+My repo for the course "The Data Scientist’s Toolbox" from COursera.